Roman is a cloud pharmacy for erectile dysfunction

 “I think in a good way I’ve become numb to the embarrassment” says 26-year-old Reitano.
 “I remember the embarrassment of having the condition with no solution and that’s much worse than sharing the fact that I had it and was able to fix it myself.”

 It’s the result of Reitano’s quest, a full-stack reimagining of the prescription process for men with issues maintaining an erection.
-Patients fill out Roman’s online medical history questionnaire that’s securely transmitted to a doctor for review, and if they’re a safe and appropriate candidate for erectile dysfunction (ED) medication, they can instantly get a prescription written for Viagra, Cialis, or generic drugs.
+Patients fill out the medical history as part of Roman’s dynamic online visit that responds with follow-ups to their questions and concerns.
+The info is securely transmitted to a doctor for review, and if they’re a safe and appropriate candidate for erectile dysfunction (ED) medication, they can instantly get a prescription written for Viagra, Cialis, or generic drugs.

 That prescription can be filled anywhere, or at Roman’s in-house cloud pharmacy that packs the pills by dose so they’re more mobile than those orange medicine bottles and you only take the right amount.
 Roman costs $15 for the online doctor’s review, with the pills competitively priced.
 It earns margins through volume and by ditching the retail pharmacy overhead.
 The speed and ease of the system could deter men from buying often-fake pills online.